 Brand new restaurants open every day across the Southland, usually without too much fanfare.
 This periodic compilation spotlights some of the most notable and under-the-radar places that have popped up recently.
 From the San Fernando Valley to the South Bay, from the Westside to the San Gabriel Valley — let’s dive right in.
+For the biggest restaurant openings in town, check out this companion list.

 May 4, 2022